Offshore Duluth to Knife River/Knife River to Duluth - Sailing Instructions

 14.4 Any protest shall have a protest hearing by the protest committee.
 The protest hearing will be scheduled as soon as possible at time acceptable to the parties involved.

-15.1 The scoring system will follow Appendix A of the RRS with the exception of: Boats that do not start or do not finish will be scored one (1) plus the number of finishers.
+15.1 The scoring system will follow Appendix A of the RRS, but scoring will be changed so that boats that DNS, DNF, or DSQ will be scored one (1) plus the number of finishers.
+The number of discards will be determined by the Race Committee.

 15.2 All competitors are required to have paid their series race fees prior to start of the series in order to be scored in that series.